-Our Vocational Program, 99 Hands is for individuals ages 18 and older with the goal of demonstrating the skills to obtain meaningful and regular employment in the community.
-Target individuals are those whose lives may be improved through vocational training in programs involving equine assisted therapies and activities.
+Our Vocational Program is for individuals high school ages and older with the goal of demonstrating the skills to obtain meaningful and regular employment in the community.
+Target individuals are those whose lives may be improved through vocational training in the equine and farming industries.
 Participants will utilize Forward Stride’s Equine Facilitated Learning curriculum in conjunction with their assigned work duties.
-The internships are paid and last for 4 months.
+The internships typically last for 4 – 6 months.

-Now, 99 Hands offers internships in the riding program and in the horse care area.
-We hope to expand the program further, to serve more young adults.
-This will be made possible through the support of donations, grants, and volunteers.
+The Forward Stride vocational program offers internships in the riding program, horse care, office, and facility management.
+We hope to continue to serve more young adults with this program, which will be made possible through the support of donations, grants, and volunteers.

 Help Us Expand

 Your tax-deductible contribution really makes a difference.
 It allows for personal achievements and greater independence through hard work and determination.
-It provides opportunities to share, grow, and heal through our unique programs like 99 Hands.
+It provides opportunities to share, grow, and heal through all of our unique programs.